Convergence Rate of Multiple-try Metropolis Independent sampler: Variants of Multiple-Try Metropolis

-Another obvious way of introducing correlations for multiple proposals is to do sampling without replacement.
+{\bf Sampling without replacement:} Another obvious way of introducing correlations for multiple proposals is to do sampling without replacement.
 Let $\cX=\{1,\ldots, N\}$.
-To simplify the discussion, we here focus on the simple random sampling without replacement (SRSWOR, i.e., $T(\by)\propto 1$), although it is possible to extend the method to do sampling without replace with unequal probabilities using one of the schemes in \cite{chen1994weighted}.
-After verifying \eqref{condition}, we may conduct MTM without needing balancing trials to maintain the detailed balance.
-The detailed algorithm is as follows.
+To simplify the discussion, we here focus on the simple random sampling without replacement (SRSWOR, i.e., $p(\by)\propto 1$), although it is possible to extend the method to do sampling without replace with unequal probabilities using one of the schemes in \cite{chen1994weighted}.
+The algorithm is as follows.

 The actual transition probability from $x$ to $y\neq x$ for this scheme is